vladimir-kotikov/vscode-sourcemaps-navigator/README.md

 VSCode Source Maps Navigator is a VSCode extension that allows you to quickly navigate to the original source code directly from transpiled/generated one.

+The extension is also provides an ability to open the source map itself (both inline maps and map files are supported) by `Ctrl/Cmd+click` on source map URL.

 ## Available commands

 Currently there is only one command available: